 Other plumbers take a different point of view, expressing two fatal flaws attached to tossing eggshells down the disposal.
 The first is the membrane on the inside of the shell.
 Plumbers in the "do not recommend" camp say the membrane sticks to grinders, lessening how well they cut food waste, especially over time.
 The other problem they see is that finely ground eggshells have a tendency to build up inside the pipes, clogging them with shell debris if you toss enough shells down the drain.

-Other Dos and Don’ts
+Other Garbage Disposal Do's and Don'ts